TritonDataCenter/rfd/rfd/0070/README.md

 Some of the doc building tools (ie apidocs) have a smaller list of repos to pull from.

 ## Appendix

+### jrepo command

+TODO: git worktree *appears* to work well enough (and is cleaner than repo's symlink party), although unmapping remote branches is needed.

 ### Json Schema for Option B